Frog: Distribution

-Frogs live on all the continents except Antarctica, but they are not present on certain islands, especially those far away from continental land masses.
-Many species are isolated in restricted ranges by changes of climate or inhospitable territory, such as stretches of sea, mountain ridges, deserts, forest clearance, road construction, or other man-made barriers.
+Frogs live on every continent except Antarctica, but they are not present on certain islands, especially those far away from continental land masses.
+Many species are isolated in restricted ranges by changes of climate or inhospitable territory, such as stretches of sea, mountain ridges, deserts, forest clearance, road construction, or other human-made barriers.
 Usually, a greater diversity of frogs occurs in tropical areas than in temperate regions, such as Europe.
 Some frogs inhabit arid areas, such as deserts, and rely on specific adaptations to survive.
 Members of the Australian genus Cyclorana bury themselves underground where they create a water-impervious cocoon in which to aestivate during dry periods.
 Once it rains, they emerge, find a temporary pool, and breed.
-Egg and tadpole development is very fast in comparison to those of most other frogs, so breeding can be completed before the pond dries up.
+Egg and tadpole development is very fast compared with those of most other frogs, so breeding can be completed before the pond dries up.
 Some frog species are adapted to a cold environment.
 The wood frog (Rana sylvatica), whose habitat extends into the Arctic Circle, buries itself in the ground during winter.
 Although much of its body freezes during this time, it maintains a high concentration of glucose in its vital organs, which protects them from damage.